Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Standard 5B.
 The provider’s Human Resource Development system is designed to attract and maintain a qualified and motivated workforce.

 In order to do excellent work, staff need clarity on their remit, training to achieve this successfully, and a fair and transparent system for evaluating and incentivizing their performance.
-A staff-focused organization will take regular steps to understand whether staff are satisfied in their work, why they chose to leave your employment, and act when red flags arise in the course of this routine monitoring.
+A staff-focused organization takes regular steps to understand whether staff are satisfied in their work, why they chose to leave your employment, and act when red flags arise in the course of this routine monitoring.
 It will also have a system to consult, to receive and respond to employee complaints and grievances.

 Resources for Standard 5B